JosepMariaVila/createDifferentAddressesFromSameSecret/README.md

 https://www.youtube.com/watch?v=1MXIGYrMk80

-Download all the files in this repository in a folder in your computer.
+Download all the files in this repository in a folder in your computer, they have to look exactly like they look here.

 Open that folder with Visual Studio Code.